Richard J. Baldwin: Early life and education

 Baldwin was born in East Bradford Township, Chester County, Pennsylvania to John Erskine Baldwin and Mary G. Hoopes and attended Maplewood Academy and Eaton Academies.
 He worked as a carpenter and at age 23 operated a general store first at Belvidere, now Whitford, Pennsylvania, and in 1878 in Chadds Ford, Pennsylvania.

 Career

 Baldwin served as postmaster of Chadds Ford, Pennsylvania from 1889 to 1893.
 In 1894, he was elected to the Pennsylvania House of Representatives for the 2nd District of Delaware County for the 1895 to 1896 term.

 In 1897, he was selected as chairman of the Forestry Committee and assumed the position again in 1899.
 He withdrew from the ticket for the 1900 to 1901 term and served as recorder of deeds for Delaware County.

 He was reelected to the House for 6 more terms from 1897 to 1900 and from 1911 to 1918.

 In 1913, Baldwin was the prime sponsor of Act 340, which allowed certain prisoners to be released on probation if they had completed at least a third of their sentence.
-He also sponsored Act 13 which provided for a comptroller in counties with more than 100 thousand inhabitants.
+He sponsored Act 13 which provided for a comptroller in counties with more than 100 thousand inhabitants.